the-quidpr0quo/the-quidpr0quo.github.io/_posts/2021-11-13-Two-Years-From-Now.md

 Thank you KT, for giving me the opportunity in the first place.

 I noticed this becomes more important since I have moved to Europe and recognize the difference between the lateral thinking mindsets (more popular in western societies) and driven mentality (more popular in Asia).
-Seeing the difference and thanks to the encouragement by JxTx (https://jxtx.gitlab.io/), I am also learning to blog my experience and learning given my background and unorthdox journey to Cybersecurity, hopefully it'll be an enjoyable read to anyone interested :)
+Seeing the difference and thanks to the encouragement by [JxTx](https://jxtx.gitlab.io/), I am also learning to blog my experience and learning given my background and unorthdox journey to Cybersecurity, hopefully it'll be an enjoyable read to anyone interested :)

+# Situational Awareness
 My very first project in cybersecurity is a Behavioral based Anti-virus Implementation Project for a big organization.
 The large organization faced difficulties to "encourage" its IT consulting employees to install AV solutions and ended up requesting external parties (my assigned role) to step in and facilitate the installation on each domainless project-based computer) - which is ridiculous by the way. :-(

 As embarassing as it was (the fact that it sounds like an IT support / Project Management task, which it was!), I learnt my very first "ping" and "whoami" command there while at the same time being a consultancy project it was required for me to identify the risk areas the organization may face.
 Questions such as the below become my daily conversation with my client: